torvalds/linux/Documentation/core-api/cpu_hotplug.rst

  $ echo 1 > /sys/devices/system/cpu/cpu4/online
  smpboot: Booting Node 0 Processor 4 APIC 0x1

 The CPU is usable again.
-This should work on all CPUs.
-CPU0 is often special and excluded from CPU hotplug.
-On X86 the kernel option *CONFIG_BOOTPARAM_HOTPLUG_CPU0* has to be enabled in order to be able to shutdown CPU0.
-Alternatively the kernel command option *cpu0_hotplug* can be used.
-Some known dependencies of CPU0:
+This should work on all CPUs, but CPU0 is often special and excluded from CPU hotplug.

-* Resume from hibernate/suspend.
-Hibernate/suspend will fail if CPU0 is offline.
-* PIC interrupts.
-CPU0 can't be removed if a PIC interrupt is detected.

-Please let Fenghua Yu <fenghua.yu@intel.com> know if you find any dependencies on CPU0.

 The CPU hotplug coordination
 ============================